gradle/gradle/subprojects/docs/src/docs/release/notes.md

 See [plugin version management](userguide/plugins.html#sec:plugin_version_management) for more details.

-## Performance fix for using the Java library plugin in very large projects on Windows
+## Better performance for very large projects on Windows using the Java library plugin

-Very large multi-projects can suffer from a significant performance decrease in Java compilation when switching from the `java` to the `java-library` plugin.
-This is caused by the large amount of class files on the classpath, which is only an issue on Windows systems.
+On Windows, very large multi-projects can suffer from a significant performance decrease in Java compilation when switching from the `java` to the `java-library` plugin.
+This is caused by the large number of class files on the classpath.

 You can now tell the `java-library` plugin to [prefer jars over class folders on the compile classpath](userguide/java_library_plugin.html#sec:java_library_known_issues_windows_performance) by setting the `org.gradle.java.compile-classpath-packaging` system property to `true`.

 ## Improved handling of ZIP archives on classpaths

 Compile classpath and runtime classpath analysis will now detect the most common zip extension instead of only supporting `.jar`.

-It will inspect nested zip archives as well instead of treating them as blobs.
+Gradle will inspect nested zip archives as well instead of treating them as blobs.
 This improves the likelihood of [build cache hits](userguide/build_cache.html) for tasks that take such nested zips as an input, e.g. when testing applications packaged as a fat jar.

-The ZIP analysis now also avoids unpacking entries that are irrelevant, e.g. resource files on a compile classpath.
+ZIP analysis also avoids unpacking entries that are irrelevant. e.g., Resource files on a compile classpath.
-This improves performance for projects with a large amount of resource files.
+This improves performance for projects with a large number of resource files.

 ## Support for PMD incremental analysis